 William joined Watsi on October 17th, 2019.
-Nine months ago, William joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-William's most recent donation supported Bunroeun, a farmer from Cambodia, to fund ear surgery that will improve his hearing loss.
+One year ago, William joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+William's most recent donation supported Charity, a vegetable seller from Kenya, to fund a fracture surgery so she can get back to walking.

 Bunroeun is a 38-year-old farmer who works alongside his wife in the fields.
 Together, they have four children—one son and three daughters.
 Since he was seven years old, Bunroeun has experienced recurrent ear infections and discharge.
 Bunroeun's ear infections caused the tympanic membrane to perforate in both of his ears, meaning a hole or tear was created in his eardrums.
 As a result, he is experiencing discharge, hearing loss, vertigo, and frequent headaches, which leave him feeling unwell and unable to communicate clearly with others.
 Bunroeun was unable to follow up on his care when his wife recently delivered their youngest child.
 However, upon learning about our medical partner, Children's Surgical Centre (CSC), he traveled to their care center for treatment.
 On September 8th, Bunroeun will undergo a myringoplasty procedure to close the tear in each eardrum.
 CSC is requesting $913 to fund this procedure, which includes coverage of all medications, supplies, and inpatient care.
 Bunroeun hopes that this procedure will help stop the ear infections and finally improve his hearing loss.